tunapotatoes/local-sadpanda-viewer/README.md

 FAQ
 ---------------------
-Will this get me banned?
+### Will this get me banned?

 It shouldn't.
 The request limiter is very careful and should never result in a ban.
-The only time you could possible get banned using this is if you ran multiple copies of this on the same network, or were agressively browsing EX/EH while the program is running.
+The only time you could possibly get banned using this is if you ran multiple copies of this on the same network, or were agressively browsing EX/EH while the program is running.

-Why is it so slow?
+### Why is it so slow?

 So you don't banned, see above.

-What are the different gallery options for?
+### What are the different gallery options for?

 "Search directories for galleries" will search your specified directories for all galleries in it.
 Ones that have metadata will be displayed.
 Use this if you